Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 A normal result will be negative for the antibodies.
-But your doctor may want to repeat the test or do other tests to confirm the results.
-False-positives are also common, so you may need other confirmatory tests after a positive result, too.
+But your health care provider may want to repeat the test or do other tests to confirm the results.
+False-positives are also common, so you may need other tests after a positive result, too.

-Your doctor will also want to do a thorough history with you, asking about your work, your travel to areas where brucella bacteria are common, and any foods or beverages you've eaten that may have been contaminated.
+Your provider will also want to do a thorough health history with you.
+He or she will ask about your work, your travel to areas where brucella bacteria are common, and any foods or beverages you've eaten that may have been contaminated.

 How is this test done?